#

 Look at other project configurations as inspiration:

 Next, let's configure Syncpack.
-Create a configuration file named .syncpackrc.js
+Create a configuration file named .syncpackrc.js at the root of the solution's workspace:

 workspace